AbsurdlySuspicious/sg-sprite/lay-format.md

 - `D = 0x00` - Base sprite, always drawn first if exists
     - `A` - Sprite id.
 For base sprite it's usually `0x01`.
             Base sprite id isn't actually used anywhere and probably can be ignored.
-	    Same appliable for other sprite's ids unless stated otherwise.
+	    Same applicable for other sprites ids unless stated otherwise.
     - `B, C` - always `0x00`
 - `D = 0x20` - Sub sprite.
 Usually different faces for the base sprite.
-               Implicitly depends on the base sprite if exists
+               Implicitly depends on the base sprite if it exists.
     - `A` - Sprite id.
-Used later for dependencies in `Dep` sprites
+Used later for dependencies in `Dep` sprites.
     - `B, C` - always `0x00`
 - `D = 0x30 | 0x40 | 0x60` - Dep sprite.
 Usually mouths for lipsync.
     - `A` - Sprite id.
     - `B` - Id of sub sprite which this sprite depends on.
-            Absence of sub sprite with this id implies that this sprite depends directly on base or, if base is absent too, doesn't depends on anything.
+            Absence of sub sprite with this id implies that this sprite depends directly on base or, if base is absent too, doesn't depend on anything.
     - `C` - always `0x00`
 - `D = 0x50` - Overlay.
 Should be drawn on top of anything else with blending.
-               Doesn't define dependence on any other sprites, but obviously should be drawn last.
+               Doesn't define dependence on any other sprites.
     - `A` - Sprite id.
     - `B` - always `0x00`
     - `C` - `0x10` (purpose unknown)